Molly Botkin: 1960 Rome Olympics

-Botkin also represented the United States as a sixteen-year-old at the 1960 Summer Olympics in Rome, where she swam for the gold medal-winning U.S. team in the preliminary heats of the women's 4×100-meter freestyle relay.
-She did not receive a medal, however, because only relay swimmers who competed in the event final were medal-eligible under the 1960 Olympic rules.
+Alfter qualifying for the trials, Molly represented the United States as a sixteen-year-old at the 1960 Olympics in Rome, where she swam for the gold medal-winning U.S. team in the preliminary heats of the women's 4×100-meter freestyle relay.
+Botkin swam in the anchor position in the first of two preliminary heats with Donna de Varona, Susan Doerr, and Sylvia Ruuska, recording a combined a time of 4:18.9.
+Her team placed first in their preliminary heat, subsequently advancing to the finals, where she did not swim.